Phrasal Verbs with FALL

 - The button fell off my shirt.

-- Can you fix this handle, please?
+- Could you please fix this handle?
 It’s falling off.

 To fall off also means to decrease in quality, amount, rate, etc.